arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 ### System Integration Considerations

-When deploying the intelligent anomaly detection system in industrial environments, consider the following factors based on your sensor choice:
+When deploying the intelligent anomaly detection system in industrial environments, consider the following factors to ensure reliable and safe operation:

 - **Environmental Protection**: Protect Opta and accelerometer from dust, moisture and temperature extremes using appropriate enclosures rated for the operating environment.
 - **Mounting Stability**: Ensure secure mechanical mounting of both the accelerometer sensor and Opta to prevent sensor movement that could affect measurement accuracy.